kubeedge/kubeedge/docs/proposals/keadm-scope.md

   - What shall be its scope ?

     1. Check version of OS and install subsequently the required pre-requisites using supported steps.
-Currently we will support **ONLY** (Ubuntu & CentOS)
+Currently, we will support **ONLY** (Ubuntu & CentOS)
     2. Check and install all the pre-requisites before executing edge-controller, which are
         * Docker (currently 18.06.0ce3-0~ubuntu) and check if service is up.
         * mosquitto (latest available in OS repos) and check if running.
-    3. This command will take `--certPath` (string type) as mandatory option which shall be the certificates path; wherein the certs were transferred from cloud node and uncompressed.
+    3. This command will take `--certPath` (string type) as mandatory option which shall be the certificates' path; wherein the certs were transferred from cloud node and uncompressed.
 It will modify `$GOPATH/src/github.com/kubeedge/kubeedge/edge/conf/edge.yaml` file against `edgehub.websocket.certfile` and `edgehub.websocket.keyfile` fields.
     4. Create `$GOPATH/src/github.com/kubeedge/kubeedge/build/node.json` and apply it using `curl` command to api-server
     5. This command will take mandatory `-e` or `--cloudcoreip` flag to specify the address of KubeEdge cloudcore
     6. Create `$GOPATH/src/github.com/kubeedge/kubeedge/edge/conf/edge.yaml`